prachi2805/kindori-2.0/README.md

 ## <a name="links">📎 Links</a>

-Here is the live working link of my hosted project [kindori2.0](https//:google.com)
+Here is the live working link of my hosted project: [Kindori-2.0](https://kindori-kids.netlify.app/)